nihilitycom/100-days-of-code/log.md

 **Today's progress**: Learned unordered list and ordered list.

-**Thoughts**: I got a cold yesterday.wwwwww Sometimes I would wonder if I am doing the right thing.
+**Thoughts**: I got a cold yesterday.
+Sometimes I would wonder if I am doing the right thing.
 But I'd rather work abroad than commit suicide.

+**Link(s) to work**: [bilibili](https://www.bilibili.com/video/BV14J4114768/?spm_id_from=333.999.0.0)

+### Day 20， June 18，2024

+**Today's progress**: Learned definition list and form field and form control of form tag.

+**Thoughts**: There are so many input types I need to remember and I think the best way to absorb knowledge is use it as much as possible in every practice.

 **Link(s) to work**: [bilibili](https://www.bilibili.com/video/BV14J4114768/?spm_id_from=333.999.0.0)